Poach the mushrooms for this drunken mushroom pizza recipe with any beer you like, and experiment with different Alpine cheeses, too.

 - kosher salt and freshly ground black pepper

 - 1 (14- to 16-ounce) ball pizza dough

 - Extra-virgin olive oil

-- 1 cup grated alpine cheese, such as Appenzeller, Gruyère, or Swiss
+- 4 ounces Alpine cheese, such as Appenzeller, Gruyère, or Swiss, shredded

-To top the pizza: Drizzle the dough lightly with olive oil.
-Sprinkle on 1/2 cup of the cheese, then spread the mushrooms evenly over top, leaving a 1/2-inch border of dough.
+- Drizzle the dough lightly with olive oil.
+Sprinkle on half of the shredded cheese, then spread the mushrooms evenly over top, leaving a 1/2-inch border of dough.
 Finally, sprinkle on the parsley and the remaining 1/2 cup of cheese.

-Remove the pizza from the oven and let it cool for at least 5 minutes, then slice and serve.
+- Remove the pizza from the oven and let it cool for a few minutes, then slice and serve.